-It’s not that prayer changes things; it changes me.
+It’s not that prayer changes things, it changes me.
 Prayer is not the method we’ve been given for twisting the arm of God.
-It is not a way of convincing God to see things from our viewpoint.
+It is not given to convince God to see things from our viewpoint.
 Prayer is a privilege given to learn and embrace the mind of God.
 Continue reading “WHEN GOD’S PEOPLE PRAY”

 The Answer Is Not in Government, It’s in God

 It doesn’t take a rocket scientist to figure out that we’ve got a lot of politicians and pundits giving us the “cure” for the recession we are in.
 Most of them want to throw money at the problem.
 At the same time, they deny the real issues in our nation.
 Money is the WRONG SOLUTION!
 Money cannot do for this country what an encounter with the Master can do.
 We don’t need political, economic, congressional or presidential solutions.
 These people are speaking with the foolish wisdom of man.
 Any solution will be temporary.
 Any hope will be fleeting.

 I don’t care whether we are talking Democrats or Republicans—they’ve all forgotten their base and the people they represent.
 They are, for the most part, self-centered, greedy, arrogant, and absorbed by their own egos.
 They love to hear themselves talk, and they love to pontificate.
 Their words are empty, their motives should be questioned, and the end result will be more of the same.
 They divide us into camps.
 We no longer even know what it means to be civil and have an honest conversation.

 Continue reading “Government Is Not The Cure”